Here are citations for a sampling of research publications of the Emergency Response Division staff of NOAA OR&R.

 Chemicals can be an important part of manufacturing valuable economic goods—but they can also create dangerous situations if accidentally released.
 OR&R develops several software tools, such as the CAMEO software suite, to help emergency responders and planners assess hazardous material releases and protect public health and safety.

 For significant spills, OR&R is responsible for providing scientific support to the Federal On-Scene Coordinator overseeing the response.
 Find news and information for notable incidents in which OR&R has been involved, including the 2010 Deepwater Horizon blowout and the 1989 Exxon Valdez oil spill.
 Under the National Contingency Plan and the National Response Plan, OR&R works with the U.S.

 The NOAA Gulf of Mexico Disaster Response Center (DRC) is the newest addition to the Office of Response and Restoration.
 It brings together NOAA-wide resources to improve preparedness, planning, and response capacity for natural and manmade disasters along the Gulf Coast.
-Located in Mobile, Ala., the center is focused on the five states bordering the Gulf of Mexico.
+Located in Mobile, Alabama, the center is focused on the five states bordering the Gulf of Mexico.